RESURRECTIONS: Firstfruits, Harvest & Gleanings

 In any case, the writer of Hebrews was lamenting that the people he was addressing needed to be taught these basic doctrines all over again when they should’ve been teachers by this point (Hebrews 5:11-12).
 Now, think about it, if the topic of the resurrection of the dead was as simple as Augustine taught—that is, people just go to heaven or hell when they die to spend eternity in either bliss or torment—why would these people need to be taught the subject again?
 If the subject were that simplistic it’d take just a few minutes to teach and not a whole sermon or series of sermons.
 Moreover, if it were that simple how could the believers not grasp it the first time around?

-Yes, the resurrection of the dead is a complicated subject and that’s why this article exists.
+Yes, the resurrection of the dead is sort of a complicated subject and that’s why this article exists.

 comments powered by Disqus